schonken/Practical_Machine_Learning_Project/Report.md

 <img src="./Report_files/figure-html/PvsA.png" title="plot of chunk PvsA" alt="plot of chunk PvsA" style="display: block; margin: auto;" />

-From both an Outside Error Rate Accuracy and an Cross Validation standpoint our model holds up very well.
+From both an Outside Error Rate Accuracy and a Cross Validation standpoint our model holds up very well.

 ### In Conclusion
 We wrap up with the answers for the submission using a slightly modified version of the ```pml_write_files()``` function to create the 20 submission files.
 We call on ```predict(dataTrain.model, newdata=dataTest)``` to create our 20 predictions.